quicwg/base-drafts/draft-ietf-quic-http.md

 As in HTTP/2, request and response fields are compressed for transmission.
-Because HPACK {{?HPACK=RFC7541}} relies on in-order transmission of compressed field blocks (a guarantee not provided by QUIC), HTTP/3 replaces HPACK with QPACK [QPACK].
-QPACK uses separate unidirectional streams to modify and track field table state, while field blocks refer to the state of the table without modifying it.
+Because HPACK {{?HPACK=RFC7541}} relies on in-order transmission of compressed field sections (a guarantee not provided by QUIC), HTTP/3 replaces HPACK with QPACK [QPACK].
+QPACK uses separate unidirectional streams to modify and track field table state, while encoded field sections refer to the state of the table without modifying it.

 ## Document Organization